zbjornson/bson-to-json/README.md

   used in v8.
 * Skips decoding array keys (which BSON stores as ASCII numbers) and instead advances by the known number of bytes in the key.
+* The `send` method has a tight call stack and avoids allocating a Promise for each document (compared to `for await...of`).

 ### Benchmarks by BSON type (ops/sec):